 - Do Nothing with the SSS Table or Do Nothing with the SMS Table will leave all existing data in the two tables.

 - Do Nothing with the SMS Table, but Copy Flex Periods (FTF) will leave existing data in the SMS table but will delete existing Flex Period records assigned to the next academic year and create new Flex Period records for the next academic year.
 This option is only available in schools using flex scheduling in the current year.

 - Selecting Blank out the SSS Table or selecting Blank out the SMS Table will delete any existing data and leave empty tables.

 - Selecting Copy Current Student Classes to SSS Table, Keep as Prescheduled will keep the students in the same sections they were in during the previous term.
 This function is normally used during mid-year scheduling.

 - Selecting Copy Current Student Classes as Course Requests Only will copy students’ current classes as course requests only.

-Note: If the SSS table is already populated with course requests and either of the last two options are selected, a message will be displayed to indicate that the SSS table already has records in it and that selection of this option will append the new records to the existing records.
+Note: If the SSS table is already populated with course requests and either of the last two options are selected, a message will display to indicate that the SSS table already has existing records in it and that selection of this option will append the new records to the existing records.
 If the SSS table has records in it, you will be asked to confirm if you want to continue copying the current classes to the SSS table.